This post may contain affiliate links. Please read my disclosure policy for more details.

 - 3 Tbsp parsley leaves and tender stems, chopped

-- Warm the olive oil in a large pot or Dutch oven over medium heat.
+- Warm 1 Tbsp of the olive oil in a large pot or Dutch oven over medium heat.

 - Once the oil is shimmering, add the diced onion, carrot, celery and cook, stirring often, until the onion has softened and is turning translucent, about 5 minutes.

-- Add the garlic, paprika, oregano, chilli flakes.
-Cook until fragrant while stirring constantly, about 1 minute.
-Pour in the drained chickpeas and cook for another minutes, stirring often, in order to enhance the flavor.
+- Add ½ Tbsp of olive oil, the garlic, paprika, oregano, chilli flakes.
+Cook stirring constantly, about 1 minute, until the vegetables are coated with paprika and the mixture is aromatic.
+Stir in the drained chickpeas and cook for another minutes, in order to enhance the flavor.

 - Stir in the canned tomatoes with their juice, the liquid (broth, water or chickpea liquid), add salt and pepper and bring to a boil, then reduce the heat to maintain a gentle simmer and cover the pot.
 Cook for 25 minutes, stirring only occasionally.